jhpyle/docassemble/_docs/docker.md

 Using [Microsoft Azure] is very similar to using [S3].
 From the [Azure Portal] dashboard, search for "Storage accounts" in the "Resources."
 Click "Add" to create a new storage account.
-Under "Deployment model," choose
-"Resource manager."
-Under "Account kind," choose "Blob storage."
-Under Performance, choose "Access tier," you can choose either "Cool" or "Hot," but you may have to pay more for "Hot."
+Under "Account kind," choose "BlobStorage."
+Under "Access tier," you can choose either "Cool" or "Hot," but you may have to pay more for "Hot."

-Once the storage account is created, go into it and click "+ Container" to add a new container.
+Once the storage account is created, go into your "Blobs" service in the storage account and click "+ Container" to add a new container.
 Set the "Access type" to "Private."
 The name of the container corresponds with the [`AZURECONTAINER`] environment variable.
 Back at the storage account, click "Access keys."
 The "Storage account name" corresponds with the environment variable [`AZUREACCOUNTNAME`].
 The "key1" corresponds with the [`AZUREACCOUNTKEY`] environment variable.
 (You can also use "key2.")

 If you enable both [S3](#persistent s3) and
 [Azure blob storage](#persistent azure), only [S3] will be used.